Y&T: Commercial success and brief hiatus (1984–1991)

-Reunion (1995–present)
+Resurgence (1995–present)

-In 1995, Y&T returned with the same lineup of Meniketti, Burns, Kennemore, and DeGrasso, releasing Musically Incorrect in 1995 and Endangered Species in 1997.
-The band performed sporadically during the mid to late 1990s.
-Y&T officially reunited in 2001 with virtually the same lineup, but with Haze returning on drums.
-At the time, Burns was in three bands: Y&T, Huey Lewis and the News, and Italy's biggest rock star, Vasco Rossi; scheduling conflicts forced Burns to drop one of the three bands, and so in 2003, he left Y&T. He was replaced by rhythm guitarist/backing vocalist John Nymann, who was a childhood friend of the band, and who previously toured on the In Rock We Trust tour as a background vocalist and Rock the Robot, and he sang backing vocals on Down for the Count.
+In 1995, Y&T resumed with the same lineup of Meniketti, Burns, Kennemore, and DeGrasso, releasing Musically Incorrect in 1995 and Endangered Species in 1997.
+The band performed sporadically during the mid-to-late 1990s.
+However, in 2001, Haze returned on drums.
+At the time, Burns was in three bands: Y&T, Huey Lewis and the News, and Italy's biggest rock star, Vasco Rossi; scheduling conflicts forced Burns to drop one of the three bands, and so in 2003 he left Y&T. He was replaced by rhythm guitarist/backing vocalist, John Nymann, who was a childhood friend of the band, and who had previously toured on the In Rock We Trust tour as a background vocalist, as Rock the Robot, and he sang backing vocals on Down for the Count.

-Y&T resumed touring the world in 2003.
-In 2006, Haze was asked to step down and was replaced by Mike Vanderhule on drums.
+In 2003, Y&T resumed touring the world.
+In 2006 as Haze's drug abuse continued creating issues, he was asked to step down and was replaced by Mike Vanderhule on drums.

-In 2009, Y&T inked a deal with the Italian label Frontiers Records for the release of the band's twelfth studio album, released in May 2010.
-Titled Facemelter; it was their first proper studio album in thirteen years (since 1997's Endangered Species).
+In 2009, Y&T began writing their twelfth studio album, released in May 2010, titled Facemelter on their own label in the US.
+It was their first studio album in thirteen years (since 1997's Endangered Species) and was consequently licensed to the Italian label Frontiers Records for the rest of the world.

 In June 2010, Y&T toured the world in support of Facemelter, performing the big European summer festivals, such as Sweden Rock, Download Festival at Donington Park, UK, and Hellfest in Clisson, France.
-During this world tour, bassist Kennemore was diagnosed with stage IV lung cancer.
+During this world tour, bassist Kennemore experienced health issues; that summer, while on the US leg of the 2010 world tour, he was diagnosed with stage IV lung cancer.
 Upon receiving doctor's orders to leave the tour and begin treatment, Kennemore urged Meniketti to find a replacement and continue touring.